 Mrs McGregor, a resident of Bucknall House on the Powell Estate in London starts wandering around the streets in her nightie, believing that it is still during World War Two.
 "Her Tony" puts her in a home in Sydenham, and the Council puts Mrs Pye (and, thus, her son Darren) into her old flat.

 [At some point between Rose and Winner Takes All (p.
 18).
 Tony's relationship to Mrs McGregor isn't stated.]

 A disposable personal organiser came with the June edition of Der Speigel.

-c.
-June 2005
+r.
+24th June 2005 AD

 Donna Noble starts working as a secretary for a double glazing firm.

 [She says that this was two years before starting at HC Clements in The Runaway Bride.]